oa-evseev/fava-forecast/README.md

 ## Overview

 `fava-forecast` analyses Beancount journals and budget files to project your future financial balance.
 It combines current assets, liabilities, planned income, expenses, and recurring budgets to calculate the expected balance by a target date.

-You can run it standalone via command line or later integrate it as a [Fava](https://beancount.github.io/fava/) extension.
+You can run it standalone via command line or integrate it as a [Fava](https://beancount.github.io/fava/) extension.

 ---